Freestyle Music Park: 2009 season: Freestyle Music Park

 As the park prepared to close at the end of the summer, FPI President Steve Baker said, "Overall, I'm real happy," and that "we're doing our best, and we're here to stay."
 Baker made these comments despite the fact that the economy and the park's past problems contributed to a less than spectacular first season.
 Many amusement parks were also having difficulties, said David Mandt of the International Association of Amusement Parks and Attractions.
-Consultant Dennis Speigel, who had no connection to the park, said, "It's probably the largest catastrophe in our industry.
+Dennis Spiegel, the consultant, said, "It's probably the largest catastrophe in our industry.
 Quite frankly the park shouldn't reopen."
 He said for the price FPI paid, they should have been able to make the park succeed.
-Speigel said the park was too far from the beach.
+Spiegel said the park was too far from the beach.
+The park refused to disclose its attendance numbers for the 2009 season, although officials said admission was less than they had projected.